MoonrizeDeFi/moonrize-commands/README.md

 - !marketcap
 - !totalvaluelocked

-### In Development
-- more to come

 # Feedback
-Feel free to submit an issue with an idea for a new command or feedback
+Feel free to submit an issue with an idea for a new command or feedback!